 Fun Outdoor Workouts!

-TNT are interval training workouts: it's a quick pace, with faster, short bursts up hilly sections, the pace picks up on some of the flat sections, & the climbs are individual goals.
+TNT are interval training workouts: the pace is fast start-to-finish, there are short bursts up hilly sections, the pace picks up on some of the flat and down hill sections, & the climbs are individual goals.
 The group is typically in small clusters during the intervals (climbs, fast sections, etc.) and individually not far apart.
-There are quick recover points -brief stop or walking pace- and a break at the top but the group enjoys moving.
-So let's burn calories, build strength, and increase stamina.
+There are quick recover points (brief stop or walking pace) and a break at the top but the group enjoys moving quickly.
+So if you're ready to burn calories, build strength, and increase stamina join us for good workout.
 Pack light for a fun-fast pace!

 Difficulty: (Advance) TNT workouts are NOT slow pace hikes and the difficulty level is NOT for beginner hikers.
 TNT are interval training workouts up/down hilly sections with few breaks.
 You may use your hands for balance and leverage on steep trails.
 The workouts are for people that have been hiking/training regularly and want to add interval training to the weekly regimen.
 The TNT workout averages & an actual tracked workout (miles/gain/time/speed) are listed below.